MajdImar/learning-journal/video.md

 then to help converting the outputs.
 - computers contain of :
 1. hardware such as chips , ciricuts and speakers.
-2.software all computer programms and codes.
+2. software all computer programms and codes.